Conformal Symmetry in Field Theory and in Quantum Gravity: Scattering Amplitudes in Scale-Invariant Theories at the Tree-Level

-We have the canonical energy dimensions of fields of various spins and in general dimension $d$: \begin{itemize} \item scalar $[\phi]=E^{(d-2)/2}$, so $d_{s}=\frac{d-2}{2}$, \item fermion (spin 1/2) $[\psi]=E^{(d-1)/2}$, so $d_{f}=\frac{d-1}{2}$, \item vector $[A]=E^{1}$, so $d_{v}=1$ and \item two-rank tensor $[h]=E^{0}$, so $d_{t}=0$. \end{itemize} These $d_i$ are equal to conformal dimensions used for construction of scale-invariant actions with the fields in question in general dimension $d$, as this was done in the previous section.
-In scale-invariant theory on-shell amplitudes of generalized scattering processes, in which participates precisely $n_{s}$ scalars, $n_{f}$ fermions, $n_{v}$ vectors and $n_{t}$ tensors are denoted by
+These $d_i$ are equal to conformal dimensions used for construction of scale-invariant actions with the fields in question in general dimension $d$, as this was done in the previous section.
+In~scale-invariant theory on-shell amplitudes of generalized scattering processes, in which participates precisely $n_{s}$ scalars, $n_{f}$ fermions, $n_{v}$ vectors and $n_{t}$ tensors are denoted by

 where $p$, $q$, $r$, and $s$ are momenta of respectively scalars, fermions, vectors and tensors participating.
-By $\epsilon$, $\kappa$, and $\lambda$ we denote the polarization spinors, vectors and tensors.
+By $\epsilon$, $\kappa$, and $\lambda$, we denote the polarization spinors, vectors and tensors.
 (We must have $n_{f}$ to be an even number.)
 Since in the scale-invariant theory there is no any dimensionful parameter (at the tree-level), we have the following asymptotic scaling property of the above amplitude under a uniform rescaling of all momenta: $p_{i}\to\alpha p_{i}$